nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI Commit Messages.md

 - **The Git diff is too large** - the diff exceeds the `maxDiffSize` setting in `[ai-commit-message]`.

-  Increase the setting if needed.
+  Increase the `maxDiffSize` setting if needed.
 However, large diffs can be challenging to describe in a concise commit message, whether AI or Human generated.

 - **AI generation of the commit message failed - Request body too large for <model>** - The LLM's token limit was exceeded.
   Free/public LLMs may allow ~8,000 tokens; commercial LLMs may allow 100,000+.

 #### Tips + Notes
-> - Align the `maxDiffSize` with typical commit sizes for your team and within the token limits of your [chosen LLM provider](https://github.com/taylorwilsdon/llm-context-limits).
+> - Align the `maxDiffSize` setting with typical commit sizes for your team and within the token limits of your [chosen LLM provider](https://github.com/taylorwilsdon/llm-context-limits).
 >
 > - Code has a higher token density than natural language, depending on the programming language.
 >